-Nicolas Boutry, Thierry Géraud, and Laurent Najman
+Nicolas Boutry^{1,2}, Thierry Géraud1, and Laurent Najman2

-EPITA Research and Development Laboratory (LRDE) Université Paris-Est, LIGM, Équipe A3SI, ESIEE firstname.lastname@lrde.epita.fr, l.najman@esiee.fr
+1 EPITA Research and Development Laboratory (LRDE) 2 Université Paris-Est, LIGM, Équipe A3SI, ESIEE firstname.lastname@lrde.epita.fr, l.najman@esiee.fr

 Abstract.
-Natural and synthetic discrete images are generally not wellcomposed, leading to many topological issues: connectivities in binary images are not equivalent, the Jordan Separation theorem is not true anymore, and so on.
-Conversely, making images well-composed solves those problems and then gives access to many powerful tools already known in mathematical morphology as the Tree of Shapes which is of our principal interest.
-In this paper, we present two main results: a characterization of 3D well-composed gray-valued images; and a counter-example showing that no local self-dual interpolation satisfying a classical set of properties makes well-composed images with one subdivision in 3D, as soon as we choose the mean operator to interpolate in 1D.
-Then, we briefly discuss various constraints that could be interesting to change to make the problem solvable in nD.
+Natural and synthetic discrete images are generally not wellcomposed, what leads to many topological issues : the connectivities in binary images are not equivalent, the Jordan Separation theorem is not true anymore, and so on.
+At the converse, making images well-composed solves those problems and then gives access to many powerful tools already known in mathematical morphology as the Tree of Shapes which is of our principal interest.
+So in this paper, we present two main results: the characterization of 3D well-composed gray-valued images and a counter-example showing that no usual local self-dual interpolation makes well-composed images with one subdivision in 3D as soon as we choose the mean operator to interpolate in 1D.
+Then, we briefly discuss the various constraints it could be interesting to change to make the problem solvable in nD.